marcelgoh/marcelgoh.github.io/_posts/2019-07-20--hello-moon.md

 Upon running this routine, the DSKY should display the numbers 07734 on the first five-digit display.

-__Disclaimer:__ _I was not able to actually test this code on the yaAGC simulator, as it has rather poor compatibility with newer Macs.
-The simulator reportedly works fine on most other platforms, so I'd really appreciate if anyone who has a working simulator could run the above routine to verify that no errors were made._
+__Disclaimer:__ _I have not actually run this code on a real Apollo spacecraft.
+I was also unable to test this code on the yaAGC simulator, as it has rather poor compatibility with newer Macs.
+The simulator reportedly works fine on most other platforms, so I'd really appreciate if anyone who has a working simulator could run the above routine to verify that no mistakes were made._

 ### Conclusion